OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 See the [TensorFlow tutorials](https://www.tensorflow.org/tutorials/).

-From existing customer data, we will use `Keras` API to train a neural network.
+With existing customer data, we will use `Keras` API to train a neural network.

 The code will be provided in `Colab` Notebooks.